facontidavide/plotjuggler-release/README.md

 ![](docs/function_editor.png)

-Alternatively, you may use the Custom Function Editor, that allows you to create Multi-input / Single-output functions using a scripting language based on [Lua](https://www.tutorialspoint.com/lua/index.htm).
+Alternatively, you may use the Custom Function Editor, which allows you to create Multi-input / Single-output functions using a scripting language based on [Lua](https://www.tutorialspoint.com/lua/index.htm).

 If you are not familiar with Lua, don't be afraid, you won't need more than 5 minutes to learn it ;)